leobudima/elogii-blog/content/guide-to-route-optimization-software.md

 On the one hand, this benefits the dispatcher.
 As they spend less time planning routes, they can dedicate themselves to driving better results elsewhere.

 On the other, drivers feel less frustrated.
-Planners can easily create routes for drivers based on their preferences, or round trips with tight drop-offs and suitable break times.
+Planners can easily create multi-drop routes for drivers based on their preferences, or round trips with tight drop-offs and suitable break times.

 And since the software automatically tracks progress and updates it across [**the platform**](https://elogii.com/blog/delivery-management-platforms/), there is less unnecessary communication between teams.